runtimeverification/michelson-semantics/tests/proofs/liquidity-baking/README.md

 The case for the `sell-B(y)` follows by a symmetric calculation.

 **Remarks:**
-Our theoretical model is convenient and illustrates the sense in which CPMMs have a *constant* product.
+While our theoretical model is convenient and illustrates the sense in which CPMMs have a *constant* product, it has a few serious drawbacks:
-Of course, the model above is missing many features that would be needed by real implementations, e.g., authorization logic, machine arithmetic support, and error handling.
-Aside from missing features, the model has a few more serious problems:

 1.  (incentive) there is no immediate incentive to provide assets (i.e. liquidity) to the exchange, limiting CPMM creation and operation
 2.  (scalability) the entire amount of liquidity must be provided by one party, limiting the growth of the exchange reserves